LESEM-PEWI/pewi3.0/README.md

      ./htmlFrames/multiDownload.html
      completes the creation of mutliplayer maps when the user presses the v key in the workspace after assigning areas to players in the mutliplayer mode

+notes:

+    tileID starts at 1 but boardData[currentBoard].map is an array, so tileID 1 is stored at index 0 in boardData[currentBoard].map